shivam1410/blood-bank/README.md

 ## Plus point

-to optimize the app,  i have lazily loded the admin module, admin module will be loded only when the <<--url-->>/admin is typed.\
+To optimize the app,  i have lazily loded the admin module, admin module will be loded only when the <<--url-->>/admin is typed.\
+I have used material provided by google which gives very neet and clean styles.\
+i have used firebase as databse,  which provide very fast real-time databsse.